-The Code stipulates that if (1) the organisational structure of a company is either that of a company with a corporate auditor and a board of directors or a company with an audit committee, and (2) independent directors do not constitute a majority of the board, to strengthen the independence, objectivity and accountability of board functions in matters of nomination and remuneration of the senior management and directors, the company should seek appropriate involvement and advice from independent directors in the consideration of such important matters as nominations and remuneration by, for example, establishing optional advisory committees under the board to which independent directors make significant contributions.
+The Code stipulates that if the organisational structure of a company is either that of a company with a corporate auditor and a board of directors, or a company with an audit committee, and independent directors do not constitute a majority of the board, to strengthen the independence, objectivity and accountability of board functions in matters of nomination and remuneration of the senior management and directors, the company should seek appropriate involvement and advice from independent directors in the consideration of such important matters as nominations and remuneration by establishing independent advisory committees under the board, such as an optional nomination committee and an optional remuneration committee, to which independent directors make significant contributions.

-Legal duties and best practice for directors
+Legal duties and best practice for outside directors

-The legal duties of outside directors are generally the same as for other directors or executive officers.
-Where provided for in a company's articles, however, the company may contractually limit the liability (to the company) of its outside directors who are not aware of the wrongdoing and not grossly negligent in performing their duties to the extent of the larger of both an amount determined in advance, within the range provided in the articles, and an amount equal to double his or her annual remuneration.
+The legal duties of non executive directors including outside directors are generally the same as those of other directors or executive officers.
+Where provided for in a company's articles, however, the company may contractually limit the liability (to the company) of its non executive directors, including outside directors who are not aware of the wrongdoing and not grossly negligent in performing their duties to the extent of the larger of both an amount determined in advance, within the range provided in the articles, and an amount equal to double his or her annual remuneration.